meetoseh/backend/docs/redis/keys.md

   (it is an EmailImageLookupResult).
 Always set to expire about 8 hours after it was last checked.

+- `journals:client_keys:ratelimits:created:user:{sub}` goes to the string `1` while we are preventing the user with the given sub from creating new client keys and is unset otherwise.

+### Journal Chats

+We use a special queue instead of just `jobs:hot` because these jobs are all assumed to be have low cpu/memory usage and thus be highly parallelizable, since most of the work is being performed by the LLM servers (which are managed openai currently, and if we were to do it custom we would keep it on a different instance).
+Furthermore, we want to support Oseh+ users being served preferentially to free users.
+Thus, it makes sense to have a different top-level loop and in doing so it's also convenient to tailor exactly whats stored to make chat related metrics/analysis easier.

+Queueing a journal chat job is done by:

+- incrementing the number of queued jobs by the user, possibly failing out if it's too high (`journals:count_queued_journal_chat_jobs_by_user:{sub}`)
+- writing the request information to the data hash key (`journals:journal_chat_jobs:{journal_chat_uid}`),
+- writing the first message to the events list and update its expiry (`journal_chats:{uid}:events`)
+- publishing a message to the events pubsub channel (`ps:journal_chats:{uid}:events`)
+- writing to the appropriate job queue (`journals:journal_chat_jobs:priority` or `journals:journal_chat_jobs:normal`)
+- waking the worker instances (in case they are sleeping) by publishing to the journal worker queued pubsub channel (`ps:journal_chat_jobs:queued`).

+Requesting a journal chat job is done by trying to remove (described later) from the high priority queue (`journals:journal_chat_jobs:priority`) and then the normal priority queue (`journals:journal_chat_jobs:normal`), and if neither are found then to wait for the earlier of 1 minute and a message of the waken pubsub channel.

+To remove from one of the queues, the entry is added to the purgatory sorted set (`journals:journal_chat_jobs:purgatory`) where the score is the time the entry was was popped from the queue and the value is the uid of the journal chat, incrementing `starts` on the data hash key (`journals:journal_chat_jobs:{journal_chat_uid}`), and overwriting `start_time`, `started_by` and `log_id` with the current time, the hostname of the instance, and a random value to track if the job is stolen from you.
+Further, you write a message to the events list and update its expiry (`journal_chats:{uid}:events`) and publish that message to the events pubsub channel (`ps:journal_chats:{uid}:events`).

+Finally, when the job completes (successfully or not), the entry is removed from the purgatory sorted set (`journals:journal_chat_jobs:purgatory`), delete the data hash key (`journals:journal_chat_jobs:{journal_chat_uid}`), write the last message to the events list and update its expiry (`journal_chats:{uid}:events`) and publish that message to the events pubsub channel (`ps:journal_chats:{uid}:events`), and decrement the number of queued jobs by the user (`journals:count_queued_journal_chat_jobs_by_user:{sub}`), deleting the key if the new value is 0 or lower.

+Documentation by key:

+The core queues:

+- `journals:journal_chat_jobs:priority` goes to the high priority queue
+- `journals:journal_chat_jobs:normal` goes to the normal priority queue Each entry in these queues is the uid of a journal chat, such that there also exists a `journals:journal_chat_jobs:{journal_chat_uid}` key.
+- `journals:journal_chat_jobs:{journal_chat_uid}` goes to a hash with the following keys:
+  - `starts (integer)`: the number of times a worker has picked up this job;
+    0 when first queued
+  - `start_time (float or 'never')`: the last time a worker picked up this job, or the literal `never` when first queued
+  - `started_by (string or 'never')`: the hostname of the last worker to start this job, or the literal `never` when first queued
+  - `log_id (string or 'never')`: a random string set by the last worker to start this job, used as a sanity check and to help grep log messages
+  - `queued_at (integer)`: when this job was queued, in seconds since the epoch (floored instance local time)
+  - `user_sub (string)`: the sub of the user this job is for
+  - `journal_entry_uid (string)`: the uid of the journal entry that is being edited
+  - `journal_master_key_uid (string)`: the uid of the journal master key used to encrypt `encrypted_task`
+  - `encrypted_task (string, json)`: a json object, stringified, Fernet encrypted with the journal master key, then base64url encoded.
+Has the following keys:
+    - `type (string, enum)`: one of:
+      - `greeting`: generate a conversation starter
+      - `chat`: continue the conversation and suggest activities
+      - `reflection-question`: generate an open-ended question the user can use to write something for themself
+    - `conversation (array)` The current state of the conversation, as a json array.
+      Each object in the array is the same type of json blob found in `journal_entry_items` `master_encrypted_data`
+    - `replace_index (int, null)` is either `null` if the task is to generate a new chat message at the end of the conversation, otherwise an integer `0 <= index < len(conversation)` for the message to regenerate
+- `journals:journal_chat_jobs:purgatory` a sorted set where the scores are the times when a worker picked up on a job and the values are the journal chat uids that are being worked on. this is used to ensure that if the job dies unexpectedly (e.g., sudden power loss), we can still quickly find and cleanup the data hash key later

+Used for security / rate limiting:

+- `journals:count_queued_journal_chat_jobs_by_user:{sub}`: the number of jobs whose `user_sub`
+  matches the given sub and are in either the high or normal queues or the purgatory.
+Generally, Oseh+ users should be blocked from having more than 3 queued and free users should be blocked from having more than 1 queued.

+Used for transferring between the jobs server and the websocket server:

+- `journal_chats:{uid}:events` is a list where each item is `(uint32, blob, uint64, blob)`
+  where the parts are:

+  - size of the first blob
+  - journal master key uid
+  - size of the second blob
+  - encrypted json object discriminated by type, with the keys:
+    - `counter`: a unique incrementing value that starts at 0 to indicate the first event.
+This should match the index.
+This is particularly useful when syncing up to the corresponding `ps:journal_chats:{uid}:events` pubsub channel
+    - `type`: one of:
+      - `mutations`: this packet contains mutations which can be combined before forwarding has additional keys
+        - `mutations`: json array of json objects (SegmentDataMutation)
+          - `key`: json array of strings and integers for the path to where to insert the value
+          - `value`: the value to insert
+        - `more`: boolean indicating if there are more events after this
+      - `passthrough`: this packet contains an event that can be forwarded as is or dropped after inspection. it can make sense to drop a thinking-\* event if you know theres more events after already. has additional keys:
+        - `event`: the event to forward, which is enum-discriminated by type, where type is one of `thinking-bar`, `thinking-spinner`, or `error`, and the rest can be found by reading the websocket documentation for `/api/2/journals/chat` (specifically the events there)

+  For each entry, after applying all the mutations _for that entry_, integrity checks should pass on journal chat state (see the websocket endpoint /api/2/journals/chat documentation) Always has an expiration set of 30m since the last entry was added.

 ### Push Namespace

 - `push:send_job:lock` is a [smart lock](./locks.md) used to ensure only one send job is